graphitemaster/neothyne/docs/STYLE.md

 # Strings
 The use of a managed string type is encouraged if and only if all paths leading to it are mutable.
-If even a single path leading to it is immutable than the use of a managed string type is discouraged.
+If even a single path leading to it is immutable, then the use of a managed string type is discouraged.

 Try to avoid using expensive operations like pop_front.

 When appending content to an existing string of which the length is known, always favor the methods which allow you to specify the length as an optional argument.
-If no such means are possible then utilize the reserve function of the string object.
+If no such means are possible, then utilize the reserve function of the string object.

 # Streams